-- 1. Administration Building Downstairs Lobby has four stations.
-Amenities: Multifunction colour printer with "scan to e-mail' and "print from USB" capabilities. - Science Centre Computer Lab, with fourteen stations, is housed on the second floor of the Chan Shun Science Centre, room 217.
-Amenities: Multifunction colour printer with "scan to e-mail" and "print from USB" capabilities. - Lakeview Hall has six stations with shared CD/DVD burners.
+- The Administration Building Downstairs Lobby has two stations.
+Amenities: B&W printer with "scan to e-mail' and "print from USB" capabilities. - Science Centre Computer Lab, with fourteen stations, is housed on the second floor of the Chan Shun Science Centre, room 217.
+Amenities: Multifunction colour printer with "scan to e-mail" and "print from USB" capabilities. - 3.
+Lakeview Hall has six stations.
 The printer is in the lobby. - 4.
-The Library has ten stations, some with touch screens, and a printer. - Music Computer Lab is on the second floor of West Hall.
-There is one station and a printer. - McKibbin Centre Lounge has one station.
-Amenities: Multifunction colour printer with "scan to e-mail" and "print from USB" capabilities. - 7.
+The Library has ten stations, some with touch screens, and a printer on each level. - 5.
+Music Computer Lab is on the second floor of West Hall.
+There is one station and a Multifunction colour printer with "scan to e-mail" and "print from USB" capabilities. - 6.
+McKibbin Centre Lounge has one station.
+Amenities: Multifunction colour printer with "scan to e-mail' and "print from USB" capabilities. - 7.
 Social Eyez has a colour printer with "print from USB" capability.

-- North West Hall Business Lounge has a computer and multifunction colour printer with "scan to e-mail" and "print from USB" capabilities. - North West Hall Religious Studies lounge has a multifunction colour printer with "scan to e-mail' and "print from USB" capabilities.
+- 8. North West Hall Business Lounge has a computer and multifunction colour printer with "scan to e-mail" and "print from USB" capabilities. - 9.
+North West Hall Religious Studies lounge has a multifunction colour printer with "scan to e-mail' and "print from USB" capabilities.